8. Launch

 Last updated :

 Man the stations, as we press the big red button.
-As our previous testing will have found any discrepancies in browsers and devices, this has saved us from a lot of headaches.
-You don't want to launch a website then are chasing bugs and issues.
-That should be done prior to the launch as I wrote in-browser testing.
+As our previous testing will have found the vast majority of discrepancies in browsers and devices, this testing has saved us from a lot of headaches.
+A website relaunch can cause issues, but we use a few tools to make it as painless as possible.

 ScreamingFrog

 One main thing to check is every link on the site.
 On a large site to do this manually would take quite a bit of time.
 That sounds like a repeatable computer thing to do, you may say.
-And no surprise there is software that can handle this, and one of the options is ScreamingFrog.
-It's free up to 500 pages, so unless a large site then that should be enough quota to cover most sites.
+There is software that can handle this, and one of the options is ScreamingFrog.
+It's free up to 500 pages, so unless a large site then that should be enough quota to cover you.

 Open the tool and run it on your website, even if you know the site very well, it can prompt you to links that weren't working as expected.

-If you are swapping over to a completely new and different platform, it's a good idea to leave the old site for a month or so.
-It may be that you need some feature or file from the previous site.
+If you are swapping over to a completely new and different platform, it's a good idea to leave the old hosting environment for a month or so.
+Quality Web design in Aberdeen has taught us this trick over time.
+It may be that you need some feature or file from the older site.
 This is a very common happening and it saves a lot of hassle if you can easily access files and features like this.
 Even if the site isn't directly accessible online, have a full backup of the old site and all files and databases, just in case you need something.

 404 pages